diffusiondata/diffusion-kafka-connect/README.md

 	Diffusion-compatible JSON format
 *   Messages published to Diffusion will be done so in an optimistic fashion, with topics created as necessary.
-Any topics created by the Source Connector will be of the JSON TopicType.
+Any topics created by the Source Connector will be of the JSON topic type.
 If a destination topic does not exist, and the source connector is unable to create it, an error will be raised and the connector will be stopped.
 *   Maps that have non-string keys will result in an error, since JSON only